ftmoose/bulk-slack-emoji-download/README.md

 Log in.

+**NOTE: This will not work it you are already logged in, we're looking for the actual authentication here**

-After reaching the **Customize Your Workspace** page you should see multiple rest calls under the network tab, the one we're interested in hase a name similar to
+After reaching the **Customize Your Workspace** page you should see multiple rest calls under the network tab, the one we're interested in has a name similar to
 ```
 checkcookie?redir=...
 ```